Skip to main content

 What happened

-The Fair Work Ombudsman has taken legal action against Downings Pty Ltd, formerly operating Fremantle Pharmacy in Fremantle, and its sole director, Joseph Lenny.
+The Fair Work Ombudsman has taken legal action against Downings Pty Ltd, formerly operating Fremantle Pharmacy in Fremantle, and its sole director, the Respondent.
 A pharmacist worked for the company from 2010 to 2023, initially full-time and later part-time.
 A Fair Work Inspector issued a Compliance Notice in August 2023 regarding unpaid accrued annual leave entitlements.
 The company allegedly failed to comply with the notice and back-pay the worker’s entitlements.
 The pharmacy now has new operators and no allegations are made against them.

 What was decided